ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-august-2023.md

 Average earnings for nodes in August showed an uptick, indicating the potential benefits of network participation.

 ### Monthly Median Win Values

+This metric is the median win amount for each win event.

 | Month  | Median Win Value |
 | ------ | ----------------- |